frank038/SimpleFM6/README.md

 # SimpleFM6
 A file manager written in PyQt6.
-It's a porting of my SimpleFM using the qt5 libs.
+It's a porting to the Qt6 toolkit of my SimpleFM (Qt5 toolkit).

-Currently this is under testing stage due to the upgrade to the qt6 libs.

 Requirements:
 - python3